kruger-bass/Parallel-Realities/README.md

 Parallel-Realities
 ==================

-Development of a game for University.
+Development of a game for Politecnico di Milano University in 2014/15.